saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

    *  Inactivity Timer: Application-dependent
    *  RCS size: 4 bits

+Note that the RCS is part of the SCHC Header.

-### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 2
+### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 2 (excluding RCS)

 In order to allow transmission of very large packets/files up to 2250 bytes long, the SCHC uplink Fragmentation Header size is RECOMMENDED to be 16 bits in size and composed as follows: